microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/storage_account.md

 Leave the rest of the settings as-is.

-Once this Storage Account is created, create a new container with the following settings:
+Once this Storage account is created, create a new container with the following settings:

 - ***Name***: config.
 - ***Public access level***: private.